Gilded Age: Economic growth

-Wealthy industrialists and financiers such as John D. Rockefeller, Jay Gould, Henry Clay Frick, Andrew Mellon, Andrew Carnegie, Henry Flagler, Henry Huttleston Rogers, J. P. Morgan, Leland Stanford, Meyer Guggenheim, Jacob Schiff, Charles Crocker, and Cornelius Vanderbilt would sometimes be labeled "robber barons" by their critics, who argue their fortunes were made at the expense of the working class, by chicanery and a betrayal of democracy.
-Their admirers argued that they were "Captains of Industry" who built the core America industrial economy and also the non-profit sector through acts of philanthropy.
+Wealthy industrialists and financiers such as would sometimes be labeled "robber barons" by their critics, who argue their fortunes were made at the expense of the working class, by chicanery and a betrayal of democracy.
+Their admirers argued that they were "captains of industry" who built the core America industrial economy and also the non-profit sector through acts of philanthropy.

-For instance, Andrew Carnegie donated over 90% of his wealth and said that philanthropy was their duty—the "Gospel of Wealth".
+For instance, Andrew Carnegie donated over 90% of his wealth and said that philanthropy was their duty—"The Gospel of Wealth".
 Private money endowed thousands of colleges, hospitals, museums, academies, schools, opera houses, public libraries, and charities.
-John D. Rockefeller donated over $500 million to various charities, slightly over half his entire net worth.
+John D. Rockefeller donated over $500 million to various charities, over half his net worth.
 Reflecting this, many business leaders were influenced by Herbert Spencer's theory of social Darwinism, which justified laissez-faire capitalism, competition and social stratification.

 This emerging industrial economy quickly expanded to meet the new market demands.
 From 1869 to 1879, the U.S. economy grew at a rate of 6.8% for NNP (GDP minus capital depreciation) and 4.5% for NNP per capita.
 The economy repeated this period of growth in the 1880s, in which the wealth of the nation grew at an annual rate of 3.8%, while the GDP was also doubled.
 Libertarian economist Milton Friedman states that for the 1880s, "The highest decadal rate [of growth of real reproducible, tangible wealth per head from 1805 to 1950] for periods of about ten years was apparently reached in the eighties with approximately 3.8 percent."